patrickbail/cubetower-dt/run_standalone.md

 More details about the pre-configured enviroment can be looked up at the [Omniverse Documentation](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/manual_standalone_python.html)
 ### Launching a standalone Isaac Sim Python script
-If Assets need to be loaded fron the Omniverse API, then an access to a Nucleus database, either a connection to the local Nucleus service or a remote one, has to be established (Can be done by starting the Omniverse Launcher).
-Only then Assets, like a ground plane and more, can be found and loaded into the simulation.
+If Assets need to be loaded from the Omniverse API, then an access to a Nucleus database (either a connection to the local Nucleus service or a remote one) has to be established (can be done by starting the Omniverse Launcher).
+Only then Assets, like a ground plane and more, can be found and loaded into the simulation enviroment.

 Run a standalone Isaac Sim Python script via:
 * Linux `./python.sh <path_to_python_script>`